Caracal Cat

 As the Caracal kittens grow, they will start to explore their surroundings and play with each other, developing the skills they will need to become successful hunters.
 The mother will continue to care for them until they are old enough to venture out on their own, which typically occurs at around 6 to 9 months of age.

 Cat caracal is not a highly social animal and is typically solitary, except during mating season and when a mother is caring for her young.
-They are able to breed year-round in captivity, but in the wild, breeding is usually seasonal.
+They can breed year-round in captivity, but in the wild, breeding is usually seasonal.

 .